RPDJF/Jikan.js/README.md

 <img src="meta/banner.svg" alt="Jikan.js Banner" style="border-radius: 15px;">

-# Jikan.js - Unofficial Jikan API Wrapper for Deno
+# Jikan.js - Unofficial Jikan API Wrapper for Deno  🚀

-Jikan.js is a simple, easy-to-use and efficient wrapper for [Jikan API](https://github.com/jikan-me/jikan) written in TypeScript for Deno.

-This library provides a queue system to prevent rate limiting and allows you to fetch data from the Jikan API with ease.
-The library is designed to be simple and flexible, you can use it with your own self-hosted Jikan API or the official Jikan API (by default).

-## Warning ⚠️ - And contribution
-This library is still in development and is not ready for production use.
-The main features are not implemented yet, and the library is not stable and really not ready for use.
-I want to make the first release by myself as an exercise to learn Deno, and then I'll open the project for contributions.

-Plus, this library is my first one, my first Deno project, first TypeScript project and mainly my first real project.
-So, don't expect too much from me, I'm still learning.
-Feel free to open an issue if you find a bug or bad code, I'll be happy to learn from you.

-## What even is Jikan API?
-Jikan API is an unofficial MyAnimeList PHP API that scrapes data from MyAnimeList.
-It is a RESTful API that provides data for anime, manga, characters, people, search, top, season, schedule, and genre.

-Why not using the official MyAnimeList API then ?
-Well, these lazy bums at MyAnimeList don't have features like getting Character and Staff information, and don't even provide useful information like API rate limits.
-Jikan API is a community-driven project that provides a simple and easy-to-use API for MyAnimeList data.

-However, Jikan API doesn't have support for authenticated requests; I'll give that a shot in the future for this library.
+**Jikan.js** is a **simple**, **efficient**, and **easy-to-use** library for interacting with the [Jikan API](https://github.com/jikan-me/jikan) — a RESTful API that brings MyAnimeList data to your fingertips!

+Built with ❤️ in TypeScript, Jikan.js is designed for Deno and comes with powerful features like **rate-limiting**, **caching**, and **self-hosted API support**.
+Whether you're building the next anime tracker or just want to fetch your favorite characters, Jikan.js has you covered!

+⚠️ **Heads up!** This library is still a work in progress.
+The first release is coming soon, but you're welcome to follow along and share your feedback! 🙌

+---

-## Why Deno?
+## ✨ Why Jikan.js?

-No real reason, I just wanted to try out Deno.
-I've been using Node.js for a long time, and I wanted to see how Deno is different from Node.js.
-I've heard that Deno is more secure, has better performance, and has a better module system than Node.js.
-So, I thought why not give it a try.
+1. **Unleash the Power of MyAnimeList:** Fetch anime, manga, characters, and more with ease!
+2. **No More Rate-Limit Headaches:** Built-in queue system to keep things smooth.
+3. **Cache It Like a Pro:** Cache responses to save time and bandwidth.
+4. **Fully Typed:** Enjoy TypeScript's sweet autocompletion and safety.
+5. **Customizable:** Use the official Jikan API or your self-hosted version.

+---

-## Features
+## 🌟 Features (So Far...)

-Jikan.js will provide you with the following features in his first release:
-- Fetch data from the Jikan API with ease.
+- ✅ Fetch data effortlessly from the Jikan API.
-- Queue system to prevent rate limiting.
+- ✅ Queue system to handle rate limits like a champ.
-- Interfaced responses for easy access to data.
+- ✅ Interfaced responses for clean and easy data handling.
-- Cache system to store responses for a certain amount of time.
+- 🔄 Cache system to store responses for reuse (**in progress**).
+- ✅ Support for self-hosted Jikan API setups.

+💡 **Coming Soon:**
+- Full Jikan API v4 support, auto retry, and more! 🚧

+---

-## Roadmap 🗺️
+## 🚧 Roadmap to Awesomeness 🗺️

 <table>
   <thead>